97 million people · 45 million motorbikes

 Ho Chi Minh famously said, “Nothing is more precious than freedom and independence“.

-DUST & METAL takes the form of a creative documentary in the vein of director Esther Johnson’s live cinema feature film ASUNDER.
-Through the repositioning of difficult to access archive film, contemporary footage, and a live score composed and performed by Vietnamese artist Xo Xinh, DUST & METAL will make rare archive film available to new audiences, and illuminate unfamiliar histories of Vietnam.
+Through the repositioning of difficult to access archive film, contemporary footage, and a live score composed and performed by Vietnamese artist Xo Xinh, DUST & METAL makes rare archive film available to new audiences, and illuminates unfamiliar histories of Vietnam.
+The script integrates extracts from oral history interviews Johnson made with eminent Vietnamese filmmaker Trần Văn Thủy; and with visual artist Đặng Ái Viet.

 A symbol of Vietnam and its history, motorbikes encompass notions of work, class, travel, technology, and escape.
 Owning one has enabled movement and enterprise for millions of people.
 During the war in Vietnam, bicycles were invaluable for transporting supplies through the narrow ‘hẻm’.
 Bicycles have been replaced with motorbikes to navigate the growing waves of traffic.
 In response to national and international debates on climate change, urban planners in HaNoi aim to ban petrol/diesel motorbikes by 2030 in an attempt to ease traffic and curb pollution.
 In response companies in Vietnam are producing electric motorbikes as an alternative form of transport.